Let Us Help You Get Started On Your Money Transfer License Quest!

 Now For The Good News…

-There are banks and agents of banks who will provide coverage to your idea.
-Think of it as a bank sponsored or bank agent sponsored licensing.
-Yay!
+There are banks, agents of banking institutions, and non-banking financial institution who will provide coverage to your idea.
+Think of it as a financial institution sponsored sponsored licensing.

 In order to understand this concept you have to understand the very basics of why you need to get licensed as a money transmitter in the first place.